mcp

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it finds fonts matching categories and/or languages, with a specific verb and resource.
-It distinguishes from siblings like describe_font (describes a specific font) and search_icons (searches icons).
+Description clearly states the tool finds fonts matching categories and/or languages.
+It distinguishes from siblings like describe_font and search_icons by specifying the resource (fonts) and filtering criteria.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.